ronenco/SuitsLLM/README.md

 1. **Download Q&A from a network source**
    Script: `src/law_qa_prep.py`
-   - Fetches raw law questions + answers from an external source (e.g., Q&A site / API).
+   - Fetches raw law questions + answers from an external source.
-   - Extracts the raw JSONL dump into `data/processed`.
+   - Extracts the raw XML dump into `data/raw`.

 2. **Keep only the accepted answer per question**
    Script: `src/law_qa_prep.py`